• Skip to primary navigation

 Is Mexico Safe to Travel Alone?

-Mexico is a safe country to travel alone.
-Whether visiting Creel or Cancun, it comes down to you making informed choices about where to go and where to avoid.
+Mexico is a safe for solo travel.
+Whether visiting Creel or Cancun, it comes down making informed choices about where to go and where to avoid.

 I recommend trying to stick to tourist-friendly events to take part in, and book everything through official partnerships and guides.

-That should go a long way to helping you stay safe when you are out and about in Mexico: whether in Cabo San Lucas or Mexico City.
+That recommendation alone goes a long way to helping you stay safe when exploring Mexico: no matter whether in you’re in La Paz or Mexico City.

 Traveling alone in Mexico should be avoided when visiting smaller, run-down areas.
 Unless you are visiting with local advice or meeting locals.